a2hosting/a2-optimized-wp/readme.txt

 == Changelog ==

+= 2.0.10.9.6 =
+* Adjustments to Cloudflare detection

 = 2.0.10.9.4 =
-*Fixed compatibility issue with X Theme
+* Fixed compatibility issue with X Theme

 = 2.0.10.9.4 =
-*Added feature to regenerate wp-config salts
+* Added feature to regenerate wp-config salts

 = 2.0.10.9.3 =
-*Added helpful information on extra plugins installed along with A2 Optimized on A2 Hosting accounts
+* Added helpful information on extra plugins installed along with A2 Optimized on A2 Hosting accounts

 = 2.0.10.8 =
-*Added option to block unauthorized XML-RPC calls
+* Added option to block unauthorized XML-RPC calls

 = 2.0.10.7.10 =
-*Added option to dequeue WooCommerce cart fragment calls
+* Added option to dequeue WooCommerce cart fragment calls

 = 2.0.10.7.8 =
-*Wordfence is no longer marked as an incompatible plugin
+* Wordfence is no longer marked as an incompatible plugin

 = 2.0.10.7.3 =
-*Changed code to reduce notices for users with debug enabled
+* Changed code to reduce notices for users with debug enabled

 = 2.0.10.7.2 =
-*Removed P3 Profiler from list of optional plugins
+* Removed P3 Profiler from list of optional plugins

 = 2.0.10.7 =
-*Changed protect config files to an optional optimization
+* Changed protect config files to an optional optimization

 = 2.0.10.5 =
-*Fixed error with KB search
+* Fixed error with KB search

 = 2.0.10.4 =
-*reCaptcha for comments enabled for mangaged hosting
+* reCaptcha for comments enabled for mangaged hosting

 = 2.0.10.3 =
-*Emails site admin if login URL changes
+* Emails site admin if login URL changes

 = 2.0.19 =
-*Settings page for custom reCaptcha options
+* Settings page for custom reCaptcha options

 = 2.0.9.8 =
-*Fixed issue with some plugins causing slowdowns on dashboard screen
+* Fixed issue with some plugins causing slowdowns on dashboard screen

 = 2.0.9.7 =
-*Fixed issue with getting current user for some operations *Removed incorrect KB link
+* Fixed issue with getting current user for some operations
+* Removed incorrect KB link

 = 2.0.9.3 =
-*Clearer information when incompatible plugins are detected *Fixed issue with gzipping being enabled inadvertantly while changing other settings
+* Clearer information when incompatible plugins are detected
+* Fixed issue with gzipping being enabled inadvertantly while changing other settings

 = 2.0.9.2 =
-*Clearer information regarding W3 Total Cache upgrade *Fixed issue where sites installed in subdirectories may not function as expected
+* Clearer information regarding W3 Total Cache upgrade
+* Fixed issue where sites installed in subdirectories may not function as expected

 = 2.0.9 =
-*Updated reCAPTCHA to API v2
+* Updated reCAPTCHA to API v2
-*Better support and triage for unsupported versions of W3 Total Cache *Better support for mobile and tablet screen sizes on our optimizations page
+* Better support and triage for unsupported versions of W3 Total Cache
+* Better support for mobile and tablet screen sizes on our optimizations page

 = 2.0.8.5 =
-*Added plugin update notices to ensure users are aware of any important update details
+* Added plugin update notices to ensure users are aware of any important update details

 = 2.0.8.2 =
-*Additional check for compatible W3TC
+* Additional check for compatible W3TC
-*Added check to see if your server is already has compression enabled
+* Added check to see if your server is already has compression enabled

 = 2.0.8 =
-*Enable SSL caching by default
+* Enable SSL caching by default

 = 2.0.7 =
-*Revert use of PHP short arrays
+* Revert use of PHP short arrays

 = 2.0.6 =
-*Removed Clef and tested against WordPress 4.8
+* Removed Clef and tested against WordPress 4.8

 = 2.0.3 =
-*Added dmatteson as a plugin author
+* Added dmatteson as a plugin author

 = 2.0.2 =
-*added namespace class to css to prevent collision with other plugins
+* added namespace class to css to prevent collision with other plugins

 = 2.0.1 =
-*minor bug fixes
+* minor bug fixes
-*check for PHP version >= 5.3
+* check for PHP version >= 5.3

 = 2.0 =
-*Move from SaaS to Full GPL
+* Move from SaaS to Full GPL

 == Upgrade Notice ==